 We suggest these DIY plant pot decorations that are easy to follow, which you can do during your spare time.

 One easy DIY plant pot decor is to decoupage.

-We suggest to gather the following materials and have them prepared in one area so you could just pick them up when you have that extra time to start your DIY project.
+We suggest gathering the following materials and having them prepared in one area so you could just pick them up when you have that extra time to start your DIY project.